 X-rays were first discovered in 1895 by Wilhelm Roentgen and have since become a crucial tool for physicians to diagnose and treat a vast number of medical conditions.
-X-ray machines are not new but the technology that produces the resulting images has evolved immensely.
+X-ray machines are not new, but the technology that produces the resulting images has evolved immensely.
 Conventional radiography involves using chemicals and film in a dark room in order to produce a viewable image.
-Computed radiography (CR) eliminates the use of harsh chemicals and working in the dark.
-Computed radiography uses special x-ray cassettes that hold an imaging plate (IP) which get inserted into an image reader (IR).
-The image reader then reads a barcode on the imaging plate and a laser light is used to pull the image off of the plate.
+Computed radiography eliminates harsh chemicals and working in the dark in favor of X-ray cassettes that hold an imaging plate which is inserted into an image reader.
+The image reader reads a barcode on the imaging plate, and a laser pulls the image off the plate.
 The result is an image that is viewable on a computer.
-This technology was a huge leap in radiography.

-When we did not think anything more convenient or efficient could be invented in terms of radiography, digital radiography was introduced.
-Digital radiography (DR) is similar to computed radiography in that the resulting images are viewed on a computer but without having to insert imaging plates into an image reader and wait for the images to appear.
+Digital radiography is a significant step forward from even computed radiography.
+While similar to computed radiography in that the resulting images are viewed on a computer, digital radiography does away with the need to insert imaging plates into an image reader and wait for images to appear.
 Digital radiography sends a signal from the imaging detector directly to the computer, eliminating the time it takes to scan the imaging plate and wait for the image processor to create an image.

 X-rays are waves of electromagnetic radiation which are similar to visible light.
-A machine produces the x-rays, emits them out of the machine and they penetrate the body.
+A machine produces the X-rays and emits them out of the machine, and they penetrate the body.
 The remaining energy is transferred to either a traditional photo film or to a digital imaging detector.
 As the electromagnetic waves hit the body, they penetrate the structures at different rates.
-For example, x-rays have a harder time completely penetrating through bone causing bones to show up white on an image, while soft tissues show up gray on an image because it penetrates more easily.
+For example, X-rays have a harder time completely penetrating through bone, causing bones to show up white on an image, while soft tissues show up gray on an image because it penetrates more easily.
 In simple terms, radiography is essentially using a special camera to take internal pictures of the body.

 Our Experts Are Ready To Help.

-Musculoskeletal pain affects millions of people throughout the world.
-Conditions of the musculoskeletal structures can cause more than just pain.
-Often, patients will experience a decrease in quality of life because the pain limits their everyday activities.
-The use of musculoskeletal ultrasound (MSK) gives providers a powerful tool to help determine the real issues and develop treatment plans that bring success.
+Musculoskeletal issues affect millions of people worldwide, causing pain and decreasing quality of life.
+Musculoskeletal ultrasounds (MSK) give providers a powerful tool to help determine the real issues and develop successful treatment plans.
 Stevens Point Orthopedics is pleased to provide our patients with MSK ultrasounds, giving us the opportunity to better serve you.

 What is a Musculoskeletal Ultrasound?

-An ultrasound is a procedure in which highly specialized electronics use sound waves to create images of different structures within the body.
+An ultrasound uses highly specialized electronics that generate sound waves to create images of different structures within the body.
 A small handheld device is used with a gel and placed directly on the skin.
 The sound waves travel from the device to the internal structures and back to the machine.
 The machine measures the sound waves and creates a digital picture that shows a real-time view of the body.
-Other imaging techniques (like an MRI) are not in real-time and are only able to evaluate the body at rest.
-An ultrasound can also capture movement and even see the blood flow through the blood vessels.
-This technology can be extremely useful to diagnose and then treat many issues of the musculoskeletal system.
+Other imaging techniques (like an MRI) are not in real time and can only evaluate the body at rest.
+An ultrasound can capture movement and can even see blood flow through the vessels.
+This technology can be extremely useful to diagnose and treat many musculoskeletal issues.
 This ability to capture the movement of musculoskeletal components differentiates it from other imaging modalities and can permit more accurate diagnoses.

 There are a few limitations to ultrasounds.
-The sound waves from an ultrasound can only go so deep into the body.
 Bone does not reflect sound waves, so an ultrasound is only helpful for more superficial structures in the body.
-It is not particularly useful for evaluating the inside of the knee like the meniscus or the anterior cruciate ligament (ACL).
+It is not particularly useful for evaluating the inside of the knee, like the meniscus or the anterior cruciate ligament.
 It is, however, very useful for tendons of the wrist or elbow.
 It is also easily portable, which allows for point-of-care application and interpretation.

 What Is It Used For?

 An MSK ultrasound is a safe and effective method of evaluating a wide range of musculoskeletal conditions.
 It uses no radiation and requires no special preparation.
 The test is typically completed in about 20 minutes.
-Common conditions that are diagnosed through the use of an MSK ultrasound include:
+Common conditions that are diagnosed through an MSK ultrasound include: